Loading...

 Japanese Quick Reference

-Kinship terms, passive form, compound sentences, and everyday Japanese patterns.
+Kinship terms, passive form, compound sentences, vocabulary patterns, and everyday expressions.

 Kinship Terms